puntoverde/talk_monolog_logger_php/readme.md

 * Message distribution with MQTT to a message server (MQ-Server).
 + Demonstration of a proof of concept for the MQ-System for remote debugging and logging.

-Speacial Features
+Special Features
 -----------------

-The example code can be the missing cookbook for Monolog, because you can find there examples and descriptions for many many features of Monolog.
+The example code can be the <b>missing cookbook</b> for Monolog, because you can find there examples and descriptions for many many features of Monolog.

 Requirements
 ------------